nomike/nomikes_python_challenges/chapters/1/1.0/index.md

 ### Let me out of here!

 Even though a vast playground like the shell seems to spar endless hours of fun, life outside the computer goes on and you need to get out of your terminal.
-Luckly the next exit is right around the corner.
+Luckily the next exit is right around the corner.
 In fact there's even multiple.

 #### exit